FABLE-3DXRD/ImageD11/docs/sphx/installation.rst

 - pyminuit optimiser (needed for fitallb)
 - pmw python metawidgets for fabian gui
 - pyFAI for radial integration
-- pyopencl for access to multicore and GPU's

 For development you also need: